irwinpratajaya/instagram-image-crawler/README.md

 # Instagram Image Crawler

-A Node.js script to fetch images from public Instagram profiles using Instagram's internal API.
-This tool allows you to retrieve image URLs from a user's recent posts, including both single images and carousel posts.
+A Node.js script to fetch profile information and images from public Instagram profiles using Instagram's internal API.
+This tool allows you to retrieve profile details (including follower count, following count, and total posts) along with image URLs from a user's recent posts, including both single images and carousel posts.

 ## Features

+- Fetch comprehensive profile information (followers, following, posts count, etc.)
-- Fetch recent posts from any public Instagram profile
+- Retrieve recent posts from any public Instagram profile
 - Support for both single image posts and carousel posts
 - Comprehensive error handling with detailed error messages
 - Environment variable configuration for secure credential management